Some of us have the gift of gab. Others have an aptitude for acuity.

 Seth Godin posts on his blog every day.
 But every day, it’s an insight that resonates deeply with the experience of the people who populate his world.
 His mantra of product development—“Here, I made this for you.”—is a testament to the opportunity listeners have.

-Tina Fey (my spirit animal) is also a listener and perceiver.
+Tina Fey (a creative role model of mine) is also a listener and perceiver.
 Watch 5 minutes of 30 Rock or The Unbreakable Kimmy Schmidt and you’ll see just how much she’s been listening.
 Joke after joke, reference after reference, she packs her comedy full of always smart, sometimes wacky perception.

 Finally, StitchFix is a great example of a business that uses listening as its key marketing and value proposition.
 There was a running joke at CreativeLive that anytime someone would ask where part of my outfit had come from it was StitchFix.
 StitchFix is a personal styling service that sends you 5 items about once a month personally picked for you.
 You fill out a style profile, link your stylist to your Pinterest board, and send them notes about what you want or need (my recent box was geared to my trip to Cancun next week for What If Conference).